Isao Takahata: Early career

 Unable to further improve his standing at Toei, Takahata left the studio in 1971, along with Miyazaki and Yōichi Kotabe.
 Takahata and Miyazaki came up with the idea of creating an animated feature film based on the stories of Pippi Longstocking.
 They developed the idea along with "A Production", an animated studio formed by another former Toei animator, Daikichiro Kusube (the company became Shin-Ei Animation).
+Zuiyo Enterprise had produced the 1969 Moomin for the Calpis Comic Theater by contracting Tokyo Movie Shinsha, which worked with A Production on the series; this earlier children's-literature adaptation helped make A Production appear to Takahata and Miyazaki as a studio where television animation could support meaningful literary projects rather than routine commercial work.

 Takahata and Miyazaki had developed a number of storyboards and had flown out to Sweden for location shots, to meet with the books' author, Astrid Lindgren, and secure the rights for the character.
 However they could not reach an agreement with the rightsholders, and were forced to drop the project.
-Takahata and Miyazaki remained collaborators in several other animation projects through the 1970s, including taking over production of the anime series Lupin III at Ōtsuka's request, due to its poor ratings.
+The failed project became an provisional bridge between Takahata's Toei period and his later work in literary television animation.
+Takahata and Miyazaki collaborated at A Production on several other animation projects from 1971 to 1974, including taking over production of the anime series Lupin III at Ōtsuka's request, due to its poor ratings.
 They also made Panda!
-Go, Panda! for TMS around this time, which utilized some of the designs and concepts developed for the Longstocking project.
+Go, Panda! for TMS around this time, which utilized some of the scenes, character designs, and concepts developed for the Longstocking project.
+Takahata directed the film, Miyazaki wrote it and designed scene layouts.
+Takahata tried to make Panda!
+Go, Panda more audience-friendly than his first directed one.
+Panda!
+Go, Panda! and its sequel were commercial successes.

-Not long afterward, Takahata, Kotabe, and Miyazaki were approached by the studio Zuiyo Enterprise to create an animated series based on the novel Heidi, which resulted in Heidi, Girl of the Alps (this also incorporated some of their work from the Pippi Longstocking concept).
-The animation production section of Zuiyo was established as a subsidiary company named Zuiyo Eizo, later becoming Nippon Animation, which Takahata and Miyazaki joined.
-Takahata continued to work at Nippon for about a decade; his work there included a World Masterpiece Theater adaptation of Anne of Green Gables in 1979, another project which had thematic similarities with the Pippi Longstocking concept.

-Around 1981, Takahata left Nippon to join Telecom Animation Film Co., Ltd. (a subsidiary of Tokyo Movie Shinsha or TMS Entertainment), where he led production of an animated feature based on the manga Jarinko Chie, and a subsequent television spinoff.
-Around 1982, Telecom came up with the idea of an animated feature film Little Nemo: Adventures in Slumberland which adapted the Little Nemo comic, which was to feature joint direction between Japanese and American animation techniques.
-While both Takahata and Miyazaki were originally involved, they opted to leave the project and Telecom itself due to discord between the Japanese and American project directions.